Technical whitepaper — v1.0

 Utility 1 — Solver access

-Solvers must stake a minimum of 10,000 $INTNT in the SolverVerifier contract to be eligible to fill intents.
-This creates demand for the token directly correlated to solver network growth.
-As intent volume increases, more solvers join, each requiring a minimum stake purchase.
-Bad actors are slashed — tokens burned permanently — creating deflationary pressure from protocol misuse.
+Solvers must stake a minimum of 10,000 $INTNT in the SolverVerifier contract to fill intents.
+This creates demand directly correlated to solver network growth.
+Slashed tokens are burned permanently — sent to address(1) — reducing supply in proportion to protocol misconduct.

 Utility 2 — Governance

 $INTNT holders govern all adjustable protocol parameters via Snapshot voting with onchain execution via a Governor contract and Timelock.
-Governable parameters include: fee rates, minimum solver stake, slash percentages, dispute window duration, approved execution targets (L3 whitelist), and treasury allocation.
+Governable parameters include fee rates, minimum solver stake, approved execution targets, and dispute window duration.

 Utility 3 — Staker yield

 25% of all protocol fees flow to $INTNT stakers proportional to their stake.
 This creates real yield backed by real transaction volume — not an emission schedule.
-The yield scales linearly with protocol usage.
+At $10M daily volume: $3,750 distributed daily to stakers.

 Supply allocation